ad2017gd/discord-crash-scripts/README.md

 # discord-crash-scripts
 make funny discord crash video

-doesnt use the different pixel format method, instead it changes to a huge resolution and uses a ton of resources
+doesnt use the different pixel format method (..entirely, it still does change pixel format to make it work), instead it changes to a huge resolution and uses a ton of resources

 # how 2 run
 download ffmpeg